 January 26: State of the State of Education

-Join us for a virtual conversation on the future of our education system.
-This includes a panel discussion with all three state education commissioners—Early Education and Care Commissioner Samantha Aigner-Treworgy, Elementary and Secondary Education Commissioner Jeffrey C. Riley, and Higher Education Commissioner Carlos Santiago.
-You'll also hear from Massachusetts Secretary of Education James Peyser on the state of learning in this unprecedented time.
+This virtual conversation on the future of our education system featured a panel discussion with all three state education commissioners—Early Education and Care Commissioner Samantha Aigner-Treworgy, Elementary and Secondary Education Commissioner Jeffrey C. Riley, and Higher Education Commissioner Carlos Santiago and remarks from Massachusetts Secretary of Education James Peyser.

 January 26: Action Guide

 Over the past two years expectations of teachers have grown exponentially.
 As students face the instability and trauma of life in a pandemic, educators have become even more critical in supporting and facilitating students’ mental health and social-emotional development.
 Our system needs to find ways to support educators through current and future challenges.
 Our action guide provides recommendations for how we can support teachers in enacting innovative, culturally responsive, and trauma-sensitive practices.

 Following up on our Action Guide focusing on supporting teachers, we shared a curated selection of research-based resources and tools that schools and communities can use to help support educators now and for years to come.